 - Hit by a pitch

 - Hitting the pitch while out of the box or touching the plate

 - Hit with a batted ball

 - Hitting a pitched ball twice

 - Batter's box violation Must cause a delay in the game.
-Call and signal "Dead Ball; Point at Batter's Box, Say Violation, Signal and award Strike'.
+"Dead Ball; Point at Batter's Box, Say Violation, Signal Strike'.

+- Pitch not swung at or missed.

+- Pitch that touches the ground or the plate.